mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 ```

 # Implementation Details
-- It is likely that the project will be linux only to start, though we should keep Windows in mind so we develop an API and behavior that will work cross-platform.
-If we can leverage the [WinRT API](https://docs.microsoft.com/en-us/uwp/api/windows.devices.gpio) then we should, either by recommending people use that on Windows or by building a Windows version of our API on top of it.
-If not, then we will need to investigate what win32 APIs are available to use.
+- We should aim to have an answer for GPIO cross-platform, so we will need to design our API and behavior to be sensible across platforms.
+We should consider leveraging the [WinRT API](https://docs.microsoft.com/en-us/uwp/api/windows.devices.gpio), either by recommending people use that on Windows or by building a Windows version of our API on top of it.
+For the parts of our API not supported by WinRT, we will need to investigate what win32 APIs are available to use.
 - We should detail the pros and cons of using callbacks vs polling when implementing our eventing system
 - Compare performance of using basic File apis vs using MemoryMappedFiles